alpas/alpasdev/src/main/resources/docs/configuration.md

 > /info/ Just like custom config classes, once declared, Alpas automatically loads these extended config classes instead of the parent core config classes.
 So don't worry about how to load them; just declare and forget!

-> /tip/ <span>Instead of extending core config classes, you might be able to change the values of by simply setting appropriate variables in your `.env` file.</span>
+> /tip/ <span>Depending on what you are trying to accomplish, you may be able to avoid extending core config classes by simply setting the appropriate variables in your `.env` file.</span>

 <a name="env"></a>
 ### [Environment](#env)